fusion-jena/KG2Tables/README.md

   * Both datasets are generated for the Biodiversity domain with 2, and 10 levels of the internal tree, respectively.
 * **tBiomed** [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10283103.svg)](https://doi.org/10.5281/zenodo.10283103)
  & **tBiomedL** [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10283119.svg)](https://doi.org/10.5281/zenodo.10283119)
-  * Both datasets are generated for the Biomedical domain using a configration of 2, and 5 levels, respectively.
+  * Both datasets are generated for the Biomedical domain using a configuration of 2, and 5 levels, respectively.
 ## Semantic Table Interpretation/Annotation (STI/STA)
 * STI or STA is the task of annotating tabular data semantically using Knowledge Graphs (KGs)
 * The following image represent the summary of the 5 state-of-the-art tasks for STI